ajhanwar/ajhanwar.github.io/index.md

 published: true
 ---

-Hello!
-I am a Data Scientist with experience in using statistical methodologies to effectively solve business questions.

-I graduated from UC Berkeley in December 2019 with a degree in Statistics.
+I am a data scientist with over a year of experience utilizing statistical methodologies to effectively solve ranging business questions.
+I hold a BA in Statistics from UC Berkeley (Dec '19) with a concentration in machine learning.
+I live in San Francisco and love exploring all the places the Bay Area has to offer.